 This show has now closed, click here for a listing of current and future London shows

-A major revival of John Webster's Jacobean tragedy The Duchess of Malfi starring Eve Best and directed by Jamie Lloyd.
+A major revival of John Webster's Jacobean tragedy The Duchess of Malfi in London starring Eve Best and directed by Jamie Lloyd.

-The Duchess of Malfi in London at the Old Vic Theatre previewed from 17 March 2012, opened on 28 March 2012 and closes on 9 June 2012.
+The Duchess of Malfi in London at the Old Vic Theatre previewed from 17 March 2012, opened on 28 March 2012 and closed on 9 June 2012.